deckerego/Macropad_4chord_MIDI/README.md

 controls (including note velocity).
 You can switch between each mode by clicking on the rotary dial.

+A demo of using the MacroPad 4chord MIDI with GarageBand is available at https://youtu.be/2-FtnHHVXCg

 ![MacroPad 4chord MIDI: Playing Chords](./docs/images/chords.jpg)
 ![MacroPad 4chord MIDI: Drum Pad](./docs/images/drumpad.jpg)
 ![MacroPad 4chord MIDI: MIDI Controls](./docs/images/controls.jpg)